schets/multiqueue/Readme.md

 ## <a name = "footnotes">Footnotes</a>

 <a name = "ft1">1</a>.
 The queue is technically not lockless - a writer which has claimed a write spot
 but then gotten stuck will block readers from progressing.
-I don't believe there can exist a general purpose mpmc ringbuffer based queue which doesn't suffer from that problem, and in practice, it will rarely ever matter.
+There is a lockless MPMC bounded queue, but it requires a statically known max senders and I don't think can be extended to broadcast.
-Operations that involve adding/remove readers and writers themselves block, but I figure that's fine.
+In practice, it will rarely ever matter.

 <a name = "ft2">2</a> These benchmarks had extremely varying benchmarks so I took the upper bound.
 On some other machines
 they showed only minor performance differences compared to the spsc case so